lukmarcus/Manual-Testing/Best_Friends/README.md

   - Create at least 2 test sets and at least 4 test cases according to the functionality of the test site, one test suite should contain two test cases (one negative and one positive) for testing one site function
   - Create a test plan with arbitrary name and description
   - Create test run, add and pass all created test cases (assign statuses)
-- Mantis bug tracker: Add up to 6 functional bugs
+- MantisBT: Add up to 6 functional bugs